Stilbite: Crystal class

 Stilbite is usually monoclinic 2/m, meaning that it has one twofold axis of rotational symmetry perpendicular to a mirror plane.
 The twofold axis is the crystal axis b, and the a and c crystal axes lie in the mirror plane.
 For a monoclinic crystal a and c are inclined to each other at an angle β which is not a right angle.
 For stilbite β is nearly 130°.
 Stilbite crystals, however, appear to be almost orthorhombic, and a larger unit cell can be chosen, containing two formula units (Z = 2) such that resembles an orthorhombic cell, with all three crystal axes very nearly mutually perpendicular.
 The mineral is said to be pseudo-orthorhombic.

 Non-endmember forms of stilbite may be triclinic or even truly orthorhombic, indeed the framework can have symmetry ranging from orthorhombic to triclinic in a single crystal.

 Habit

-Crystals are typically thin tabular, flattened parallel to the dominant cleavage and elongated along the an axis.
+Crystals are typically thin tabular, flattened parallel to the dominant cleavage and elongated along the a axis.
 Aggregates may be sheaf-like or in bow-ties, also fibrous and globular.
 Twinning, cruciform and penetration, is extremely common on {001}.